 - HIV infected people are at higher risk of getting HPV.

-- HPV test is useful in detecting the high risk type of HPV in a woman’s cervix.
+- The HPV test is useful in detecting the high-risk type of HPV in a woman’s cervix.

-- If HPV test results positive, then the woman has high risk of HPV.
+- If the HPV test results positive, then the woman has a high risk of HPV.
 Therefore, she should be observed closely as the chances of developing abnormal cells are higher.